rogerfitz/tutorials/fantasy_football_schedule_generator/README.md

 [Video that uses this](https://www.youtube.com/watch?v=KBxQa6dycto)

+# IMPORTANT NOTE
+You must have an even number of teams in your divisions and conferences for this approach to work

 #### Outline

 I'm a co-commissioner in a fantasy football league.
 Yahoo doesn't do a good job creating a simple divisional schedule